What We Say

 For those of you who may be new to the Christian faith, or to an Anglican Church, or even to our church, here is a crash course of some terms and phrases you may encounter at St. Luke’s.

 - Acolyte: This is a person who typically lights the altar candles and assists during the Offertory and Eucharist.
 Acolytes are often young people, from the sixth grade on up, but can be adults.

 - Bishop: A bishop is a clergy person, so ordained through a succession of bishops, all the way back to the Apostles, through the laying on of hands.
-The bishop is the supervisor of all the priests within his diocese.
+The bishop works with all the priests within his diocese.
 The Bishop of the Diocese of South Carolina is The Rt.
 Reverend Mark Lawrence.

 - Clergy: This word simply refers to people who are ordained ministers (deacons, priests, bishops, etc.)

 - Crucifer: This is the person who typically carries the cross into the church during the processional hymn, for the Gospel procession, and out of the church at the end of the service.

 - Deacon: This is the first stage of ordained ministry.
 Deacons assist priests and bishops in the administration of sacraments.
 Some deacons go on to be ordained as priests, while others remain deacons indefinitely.